 The traffic impact by The Village at Providence Point will be minimal.
-The City of Annapolis commissioned a traffic assessment conducted by STV.
-The traffic study was based upon a previous configuration of the property which included a higher number of units.
-Based upon those higher number of proposed units, the project would generate approximately 76 additional trips at the morning peak hour and 82 additional trips at the evening peak hour.
-Changing the variable to the actual proposed number of units for the retirement community, the traffic generated would be 64 additional trips and 68 additional trips for the morning peak hours and evening peak hours, respectively.
+The City of Annapolis commissioned a traffic assessment conducted by STV in July of 2018.
+That traffic study was based upon a previous configuration of the property which included a higher number of units, estimating the project would generate approximately 76 additional trips at the morning peak hour and 82 additional trips at the evening peak hour.
+Changing the variable to the current proposed number of units for the retirement community, the traffic generated would be 64 additional trips and 68 additional trips for the morning peak hour and evening peak hour, respectively.

-- During the construction phase, parking will be provided for onsite for workers and project management team.
+During the construction phase, parking will be provided onsite for workers and the project management team.

 The project will create numerous construction phase jobs, equivalent to about 200 full-time positions over the construction period and representing approximately $25 million in salaries and wages.
 Approximately 200 full and part-time jobs will be created once construction is completed.
 On average, NLCS pays 5% above the competitive medians for comparable senior living jobs.
-Once completed, the project will have 500 residents as part of the Annapolis community, supporting local businesses.
-The Village at Providence Point will create approximately $1.7 million in real estate taxes yearly, based on current land values.
+Once completed, the project will have an estimated 500 residents as part of the Annapolis community, supporting local businesses.
+The Village at Providence Point will pay approximately $1.7 million in real estate taxes yearly, based on current land values.